e-erfani/sharpen-thermodynamic-profiles/README.md

-# Adjusting ERA5 profiles
+# Adjusting thermodynamic vertical profiles of reanalysis data

-This code sharpens ERA5 temperature and moisture profiles near the inversion level.
+This code utilizes satellite microwave observations of liquid water path (LWP) to modify reanalysis (in particular ERA5) temperature and moisture profiles.
+This is done by sharpening the profiles near the inversion level and is necessary for nudging the Large Eddy Simulation (LES) experiments.
+Without sharpening, the LES might not simulate the Stratocumulus cloud layer.
+This is done by finding the optimized profiles with the LWP equal to observed values.

 Science and Algorithm: